 Iryna V. Zenyuk holds a B.S. in mechanical engineering from the Polytechnic Institute of New York University.
 She continued her studies at Carnegie Mellon University, where she earned an M.S. and Ph.D. in mechanical engineering.
 Her graduate work focused on fundamental understanding of micro- and meso-scale interfacial transport phenomena and electric double layers in polymer electrolyte fuel cells.
-Zenyuk continued her study of transport phenomena and reaction kinetics in electrochemical systems as a postdoctoral fellow, leveraging advanced modeling and experimental diagnostic tools to optimize the performance of next-generation fuel cells.
-She is also an internationally-recognized chess player, ranked in the top 10 amongst female players in the U.S.
+Professor Zenyuk continued her study of transport phenomena and reaction kinetics in electrochemical systems as a postdoctoral fellow, leveraging advanced modeling and experimental diagnostic tools to optimize the performance of next-generation fuel cells.

 Assistant Professor, Department of Mechanical Engineering, Tufts School of Engineering

 Postdoctoral Fellow, Electrochemical Technologies Group, Lawrence Berkeley National Laboratory

 Assistant Professor Iryna Zenyuk's research focuses on fundamental understanding and design of next-generation fuel cells, electrolyzers and batteries.
 The specific focus is on the transport properties within the porous medial of these electrochemical technologies.
 The research strategy employs a combination of novel materials, experimental diagnostic techniques and multi-scale theoretical and modeling works.
 Current research interests include:

 - Transport of neutral and charged species in porous media, electrochemical reaction kinetics, electric double layers